Characterization of field cage and cathode for low radioactivity operation with the CYGNO experiment: Experimental Method

 \section{Experimental Method}

 In this section, we provide a detailed description of the experimental method used to test the components.
 We established four separate measurements to ensure stability and electrical properties of the FC and cathode assembly, based on the uniformity of the drift field.
 The voltage setting employed for all configurations and data sets corresponds to the one estimated for the CYGNO-04 detector: 1 kV/cm of drift field, voltage across each GEM of 440 V and a transfer field between GEMs of 2.5 kV/cm.
-In all the measurements data were acquired with the sCMOS camera.
+In all the measurements data were acquired with the standard acquisition DAQ model.
+In particular, a copy of PMT signals is passed to a discriminator to generate a digital outputs.
+The camera hardware provides a digital signal which is positive whenever more than 1 sensor row is active.
+When a coincidence of the camera signal with both PMT ones occurs, a trigger is fired which allows to save the camera image and all waveforms above discriminator threshold for until the camera signal is on.
+The analysis is performed solely on the camera images for the purposes of this study.

 The images acquired are passed to the standard reconstruction code of the CYGNO experiment, which selects the pixels corresponding of each signal (soft electrons, muons, alpha tracks) and estimates variables like energy deposited, size of the cluster and more.
 A more detailed description of the algorithm operation can be found in \cite{dho2024ely,pains2023idbscan,dimarco2020identification}.